2023/24 | Conestoga College

 The Living Classroom program embraces intentional interactions among you (students), the LTC and retirement living team, residents, and families.
 The program provides you with formal and active learning experiences in LTC and retirement living environments.
 The Living Classroom program includes:

 - intentional exposure to, and mastery of, knowledge, skills, and behaviours; and,

 - the fostering of a formal and informal learning in a mentoring environment.

 In addition to teaching and providing support for you as a student, Conestoga College PSW and Supportive Care program team members in the Living Classroom work together with the Schlegel Villages team to integrate your learning with the activities in the facility and create opportunities for your involvement.
 You are encouraged to take advantage of being in the Village by spending time with the residents and their families.
-The LTC and retirement Village also facilitates volunteer opportunities for you to assist residents and families.
+The LTC and retirement Village also facilitate volunteer opportunities for you to assist residents and families.
 Furthermore, the health care teams at Schlegel Villages receive special training on how to mentor and support you when you are in the Villages.

 The outcomes of the integration between learning and caregiving are mutually beneficial:

 - as a student, you gain more comfort and confidence in working with residents and families;